 MODBUS Protocol Library

-MODBUS is an industrial data communication protocol to be used over serial lines (serial communication protocol for RS-232, RS-422, RS-485) and over TCP/IP connections.
+MODBUS is an industrial data communication protocol used to control PLC's and automation machines connected through serial lines (RS-232, RS-422, RS-485) or Ethernet TCP/IP connections.

-The SuperCom MODBUS Protocol Library provides a rock solid foundation to develop fast robust MODBUS capable applications.
-The SuperCom MODBUS Protocol Library hides the complex MODBUS protocol offering one easy to use set of functions that can communicate data packets over serial and TCP/IP connections thus saving valuable time, reducing costs and ensuring quality results.
+The SuperCom MODBUS Protocol Library is a very complete and mature MODBUS library and provides a rock solid foundation to develop fast robust MODBUS capable applications.
+The SuperCom MODBUS Protocol Library hides the complex MODBUS protocol offering one easy to use set of functions (API) that communicate data packets over serial and TCP/IP connections thus saving valuable time, reducing costs and ensuring quality results.

-The SuperCom MODBUS Protocol Library supports data communication between devices connected to a serial port, on a bus system or network.
+The SuperCom MODBUS Protocol Library supports data communication between devices connected to a serial port, on a bus system or network (TCP/IP).
 The protocol module supports ASCII and RTU (Remote Terminal Unit) operation mode (ASCII mode transfers ASCII codes and RTU binary data bytes in binary mode).

 There is only one API to learn!
-The same functions and parameters with Serial, TCP/IP or ISDN type of connections and operation mode (Modbus ASCII, Modbus RTU, Modbus TCP).
+The same functions used with Serial, TCP/IP or ISDN type of connections and operation mode (Modbus ASCII, Modbus RTU, Modbus TCP).

 The SuperCom MODBUS Protocol Library also supports custom function codes and data packets by implementing functions that communicate transparently.
 Controlling machine specific extensions is realy easy using these functions.